 The hall has space to accommodate events of up to 100 people.
 It is stone built with a traditional slate roof.
 The building is Grade 2 listed owing to the historical brewing connection.
-The basic fabric is in good condition and a substantial programme of modernisation was carried out 15 years ago which included new wooden floors, improved heating and a hearing loop.
+The basic fabric is in good condition and a substantial programme of modernisation was carried out some years ago which included new wooden floors, improved heating and a hearing loop.
 There are two main rooms, the hall and a smaller room known as the ‘Supper Room’.
 The kitchen has recently been modernised with grant support from Cumbria Country Council and the Hadfield Trust.
 Modern facilities include a hob, two ovens, a microwave oven, hot water geyser and a refrigerator.
 The Hall has a premises licence that covers most forms of entertainment and includes a licence to sell alcohol with the approval of the Committee.

 A small garden adjacent to the Hall and the Boon Beck bridge is maintained by the Hall Management Committee with the support of the Lorton Vale Gardening Club.
 It is open to the public to visit and sit and enjoy the location.

-A wide range of activities take place in the hall, including a weekly table tennis group on Wednesday evening; a youth group meets once a month on Friday evenings; seasonal events such as the harvest supper, wreath making at Christmas, a Christmas fete; committees such as the Melbreak Communities Planning Group meet in the hall; the Lorton Parish Council meets at the hall; and from time to time the hall is used for training of community first responders, private parties, local, national and European elections.
+A wide range of activities take place in the hall, including a weekly table tennis group, monthly meetings of clubs and societies; a youth group meets once a month on Friday evenings; seasonal events such as the harvest supper, recycling and handicraft activities, wreath making at Christmas, a Christmas fair, committees such as the Melbreak Communities Planning Group meet in the hall; the Lorton Parish Council meets at the hall; and from time to time the hall is used for training of community first responders, private parties, local, national and European elections.
 The village primary school makes occasional use of the hall for projects and other activities.

 The Yew Tree Hall governing constitution can be viewed here.